CTSRD-CHERI/cheri-elf-gabi/gabi.md

 # CHERI ELF gABI Extensions

 This document is based on the System V Application Binary Interface, otherwise known as the ELF gABI specification.

 ## Table of Contents
 1. [Note Section](#note-section)

 # <a name=note-section></a> Note Section

+CHERI notes are located in an SHT_NOTE section with name `.note.cheri`.
 All generic CHERI notes have a Name Size of 6 and a Name of `"CHERI\0"`.
 The following notes are defined:

 Type                    | Name